GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="UC"></a>
 # Use Case
-A configurable user dashboard that displays and organizes key metrics and other data from native or third-party datastreams such as a project schedule or a to-do-list, or personal tools like a weather or email app.
-The third-party datastreams can come from a sister API of the dashboard app or some API from a vendor such as Smartsheet or OpenWeather.
-These datastreams are congifured as widget elements that can be added and removed from the main dashboard viewport.
-A widget library is visible as a menu giving the user the ablility to click various widgets on, and off, the main dashboard viewport.
+A configurable user dashboard that displays and organizes key metrics and other data from native or third-party data streams such as a project schedule or a to-do-list, or personal tools like a weather or email app.
+The third-party data streams can come from a sister API of the dashboard app or some API from a vendor such as Smartsheet or OpenWeather.
+These data streams are configured as widget elements that can be added and removed from the main dashboard view port.
+A widget library is visible as a menu giving the user the ability to click various widgets on, and off, the main dashboard view port.
 A limited number of dashboard settings will be available from a settings cog that will enhance the user experience.
-Activated widgets and viewport/widget settings should be persistent when a user returns to the app.
+Activated widgets and view port/widget settings should be persistent when a user returns to the app.

 >
 > ### Notes